WordPress/gutenberg/packages/env/README.md

 * [npm](https://www.npmjs.com/) - Is bundled with Node.js.
 * Virtualization Technology - On Linux you'll use the native container technology.
 For other OS'es you'll need virtualization software like [VirtualBox](https://virtualbox.org/), Hyper-V, or VMWare.

-## Installation
+### Installation

-Enter the following at your command prompt to install the environment:
+After confirming that the required software components have been installed, you can install `wp-env` globally like so:

 ```sh
 $ npm -g i @wordpress/env
 ```

 You're now ready to use `wp-env`!

-## Usage

 ### Starting the Environment